|Major Groups > Toothed Mushrooms > Hericium > Hericium erinaceus|

 by Michael Kuo

-In theory, this species of Hericium is easy to identify: it is the only North American species that forms a single clump of dangling spines, rather than hanging its spines from a branched structure.
+In theory, this species of Hericium is easy to identify: it is the only species that forms a single clump of dangling spines, rather than hanging its spines from a branched structure.
 Additional identifying features include the fact that it typically appears on the wounds of living or very recently cut hardwoods, and the fact that its spines are mostly more than 1 cm in length.

 That's the theory.
 In practice positive identification is more difficult, since immature specimens of the branched species of Hericium often begin more or less as a single clump, and develop their branches with age.
 Further confusion stems from the fact that the long-spined species of Hericium, like Hericium erinaceus, may have short spines (1 cm in length or less) when they are young.
 In short, you must be sure that your specimen is mature (look for signs of brownish or yellowish discoloration) before betting the house on your identification of Hericium erinaceus.

-Fruiting Body: 8-40 cm across; consisting of one, unbranched clump of 1-6 cm, soft spines hanging from a tough, hidden "base" that is attached to the tree; top of mature fruiting body often with shortened spines that appear hairy; spines white, or in age discoloring brownish to yellowish.
+Fruiting Body: 8–16 cm across; consisting of one, unbranched clump of 1-5 cm long, soft spines hanging from a tough, hidden base that is attached to the tree; top of mature fruiting body often with shortened spines that appear hairy; spines white, or in age discoloring brownish to yellowish.

 Flesh: White; not changing when sliced; soft; spongy.